Dheerajnaik04/website_templates/README.md

-soory its just a temporary
+do it soory its just a temporary